gutenbergtools/ebookmaker/README.md

 (dev branch, editable install)
 `pipenv install ebookmaker`

-Use the ebookmaker.conf file to pass a path to your kindlegen, tex, and groff programs if they're not in your PATH
+Use the ebookmaker.conf file to pass a path to your kindlegen, tex, and groff programs if they're not in your PATH.
+Edit the ebookmaker.conf and copy it to /etc/ebookmaker.conf to reset the paths.
+Copy ebookmaker.conf to ~/.ebookmaker to override settings in /etc/ebookmaker.conf or to set default command line options.

 ## Sample invocation

+(From the directory where you ran `pipenv install`)

+`pipenv shell`
 `ebookmaker -v -v --make=epub.images --output-dir=/Documents/pg /Documents/library/58669/58669-h/58669-h.htm`

+or

+`pipenv run ebookmaker -v -v --make=epub.images --output-dir=/Documents/pg /Documents/library/58669/58669-h/58669-h.htm`

 ## Test